Hidden-Histories/Public-Resources/documentation/UsingPorPOIse.md

 .
 ## porPOIse POI Configuration

+We will now practice changing the configuration of the POIs, and view the layer in the ARpoise app to see what effect they have.

-### Location of POI:
+### Location properties of POI:

-There are two ways you can place POIs in your layer:
+There are two ways you can place POIs in the real world:

 - **Absolute GPS (Lat/Lon fields):** theoretically this is at a fixed GPS position, but the inaccuracy of GPS means that this can vary from time to time.
 - **Relative location (x,y,z):** This is relative to where the viewer is standing, and overrules the Lat/Lon (unless you put it too far away from the GPS position of the layer, in which case ARpoise will not be able to find it at all).
 If you use relative location, the assets will always be at the same distance from the user.
 (Note that the orientation around the user can change - we have no control over this).